 Back to Developer Log

-Computer Vision in the Browser: Laundry Label Decoder
+Computer Vision in the Browser: Building the Laundry Label Decoder

-The Laundry Label Decoder relies directly on the newest Vision-Capable LLMs (GPT-4o).
+The Laundry Label Decoder relies directly on the newest generation of Vision-Capable Large Language Models, specifically OpenAI's GPT-4o architecture.

 // A simplified version of our client-side compression

-// We draw the image to a canvas and export it as a WebP
+// We draw the high-res image to an HTML5 canvas

-// Redacting file size by up to 90% without losing the symbols.
+// This reduces file size by up to 90% without losing the crisp edges of the symbols.

 }